Slideshow776/Kotlin-Game-Development-with-LibGDX/chapter4/README.md

 # Shoot-em-up Games
+This chapter shows how easy it is to use the object-oriented groundwork created in the previous chapter to create simple games efficiently.

-As suggested by the book the following features have been added: A start screen.
+As suggested by the book the following features have been added:
+* A start screen
+* Tweaking of various game variables for better gameplay
+* Limiting laser firing rate
+* larger rocks spawn smaller rocks.
+* Added a UFO which randomly spawns after some time and randomly appears at an edge traveling through the center of the screen and destroys the spaceship if in contact with it.
+* Added a powerup that randomly appears at a time and place, when the spaceship collides with it full shield power is restored.

 ![Chapter 4 gameplay](https://user-images.githubusercontent.com/4059636/57120333-ff63b500-6d70-11e9-84cb-241bb2e39472.PNG)